jenkins-x/jx-docs/content/en/v3/admin/platforms/on-premises/_index.md

 ---

-## On Premise Kubernetes
+## On-Premises Kubernetes

 If you are using kubernetes we highly recommend you use one of the [managed cloud providers](/v3/#administration) as this comes with lots of additional features like:

 * container registries and bucket storage
 * IAM and workload identity (e.g. so kubernetes Service Accounts can be assigned roles to be able to read/write to certain buckets or container registries)

-However sometimes you need to run kubernetes on your premise.
-Longer term we hope the cloud providers can run their managed kubernetes and associated infrastructure on your premise too so you get to reuse the same storage + IAM anywhere.
-But until then, this guide is intended to get you started installing Jenkins X on a vanilla kubernetes cluster on premise.
+However sometimes you need to run kubernetes on your premises.
+Longer term we hope the cloud providers can run their managed kubernetes and associated infrastructure on your premises too so you get to reuse the same storage + IAM anywhere.
+But until then, this guide is intended to get you started installing Jenkins X on a vanilla kubernetes cluster on-premises.

 Here are some detailed [instructions](https://007ba7.us/howto/jx-install/) on getting JX running in a Lab Environment.

 ### Prerequisites

-The following are the prerequisites of your on-premise kubernetes cluster:
+The following are the prerequisites of your on-premises kubernetes cluster:

 * [Download and install the jx 3.x binary](/v3/guides/jx3/)

 #### Kubernetes cluster

 We obviously need a working kubernetes cluster.
-There are many approaches to [setting up on premise clusters](https://kubernetes.io/docs/setup/production-environment/tools/) obviously the easiest approach is to use the [cloud](/v3/#administration).
+There are many approaches to [setting up on-premises clusters](https://kubernetes.io/docs/setup/production-environment/tools/) obviously the easiest approach is to use the [cloud](/v3/#administration).

 If you are going the bare metal route you could try [these instructions](https://007ba7.us/howto/k8s-install/)